The graph object

 assert "REL" in G.relationship_types()

-The above example creates a simple graph using one node and one relationship DataFrame.
-The created graph is equivalent to a graph created by the following Cypher query:
+The above example creates a graph from two DataFrame objects, one for nodes and one for relationships.
+The projected graph is equivalent to a graph that the following Cypher query would create in a Neo4j database:

 CREATE